Reshmin Chowdhury: Broadcasting career

 In August 2014, Chowdhury joined the BT Sport team as presenter of their nightly news round-up show SportsHUB.

 Reshmin currently presents BT Sport’s coverage of the UEFA Europa League and UEFA Europa Conference League and has presented across the FA Cup, the UEFA Women's Champions League and the FA Women’s Super League.
 She has been a lead reporter on BT Sport's coverage of the UEFA Champions League, working in multiple languages, plus the BDO World Darts Championship.

 Chowdhury hosted live coverage of group games for BBC Sport during the 2018 FIFA World Cup as well as a daily show for Yahoo Sports in the UK.

 In August 2019, Chowdhury became the lead Presenter of the newly launched “GameDay Exclusive” every Saturday, hosting live Premier League football on Talksport.

 In the summer of 2021, she was one of the main anchors for the coverage of the 2020 Summer Olympics in Tokyo on streaming provider Discovery+ and Eurosport.
 She returned to host the Winter Olympics Beijing 2022.

 In April 2022, Reshmin presented the FIFA World Cup Draw Qatar 2022 in Doha alongside Idris Elba.

-She has co-presented the UEFA Champions League Group stage Draw to a global audience for four consecutive years from 2017-2020.
+She has co-presented the UEFA Champions League Group stage Draw to a global audience for four consecutive years from 2017 to 2020.

 She co-presented The Best FIFA Football Awards 2020 alongside Ruud Gullit and 2021 along with Jermaine Jenas.

 She twice co-hosted the BT Sport Industry Awards and many other ceremonies and events.

 In 2022 she presented on the English language BeIN Sports channels for the FIFA World Cup in the MENA region.